Zephyrr4/kitabkendra/README.md

 - **Request Management**: Facilitated users in making book requests and managed these requests efficiently.
 - **Admin and User Dashboards**: Separate dashboards for admins and users, with the first registered user being assigned admin privileges.
 - **Admin Functionality**: Admins have the ability to manage the entire library system, including adding, removing, and editing books and sections, approving or denying book requests, and managing user accounts.
+- **API Endpoints**: Exposed RESTful API endpoints for interacting with the library's resources programmatically.